yureek/S-HealthStack.github.io/pages/developer-guide/installation/install-sdk.md

 Refer to [Configuring the App Environment](../app creation/configure-app.md) for details.

 ## IX.
-API Reference Documentation
+Reference Documentation

-Refer to our [API reference documentation](../../api-reference/api-overview.md) for details on all the backend API endpoints.
+Refer to our [API reference](../../api-reference/api-overview.md) and [SDK reference](../../developer_guide_0.9/index.md) documentation for details on all the backend API endpoints and SDK classes and methods.